HeadGAN: One-shot Neural Head Synthesis and Editing: Related Work

 \section{Related Work}

-\textbf{Model-free methods for face synthesis.} \textit{X2Face} \cite{Wiles_2018_ECCV} was among the earliest learning-based methods for animating human heads, which does not rely on any prior knowledge of faces.
-The authors proposed a warping-based technique for synthesising images with the identity, background and hair coming from the source frame(s), and the poses and expressions taken from the target frames.
-Despite the photo-realistic generated samples, in many cases the warping operation causes unnatural head deformations. \textit{MonkeyNet} \cite{Siarohin_2019_CVPR} is a deep learning framework that proposes to infer motion via detecting the key-points from the driving video.
-The appearance extracted from the target image along with motion information is used to generate the output frames.
-In their recent follow-up work, Siarohin \etal \cite{Siarohin_2019_NeurIPS} significantly improved the results on single image animation.
-Both of these methods \cite{Siarohin_2019_CVPR, Siarohin_2019_NeurIPS} are designed to transfer motion appearing in the driving video, thus the reenactment result depends on the initial head pose appearing in the target image.
-On the contrary, we propose a head reenactment system that generates the exact same head pose with the one appearing in the source video.
+\textbf{Model-free methods for face synthesis.} \textit{X2Face} \cite{X2Face} is among the earliest learning-based methods for animating human heads that does not rely on any prior knowledge of faces.
+In some cases their warping operation causes unnatural head deformations, leading to poor photo-realism. \textit{MonkeyNet} \cite{Siarohin_2019_CVPR} is a more recent deep learning framework that proposes to infer motion via key-point detection from the driving video.
+Then, the appearance extracted from the reference image along with motion information are used to generate the output.
+In the follow-up work, \textit{First Order Motion Model (FOMM)} \cite{FOMM} significantly improves the results of single image animation. \textit{FOMM} uses relative key-point locations in order to preserve the identity of the source, which requires the object in the first frame of the driving video to be in the same pose with the one in the source image.
+As such assumption is not always met, the head pose of generated samples is not guaranteed to follow the driver.